Center for Comperative and International Studies (CIS), Working paper No. 89

 Suggested Citation: Suggested Citation

-Dehdari, Sirus and Gehring, Kai, Building National Identity?
-The Causal Effect of Homogenization Policies in Alsace-Lorraine (November 5, 2016).
+Dehdari, Sirus and Gehring, Kai, The Origins of Common Identity: Division, Homogenization Policies and Identity Formation in Alsace-Lorraine (July 4, 2017).
 Center for Comperative and International Studies (CIS), Working paper No. 89.
 Available at SSRN: https://ssrn.com/abstract=2818919